jasonaden/angular/aio/content/guide/observables-in-angular.md

 }
 ```

 The [ActivatedRoute](https://angular.io/api/router/ActivatedRoute) is an injected router service that makes use of Observables to get information about a route path and parameters.
-For example, `ActivateRoute.url` contains an Observable that reports the route path or paths:
+For example, `ActivateRoute.url` contains an Observable that reports the route path or paths.
+Here's an example:

 ```
 import { Component, OnInit } from '@angular/core';